exeldro/obs-move-transition/README.md

 The position old sources are going to.
 * **Curve**
 The amount of curve for the path between the start and end position.
 0.00 is no curve.
 Postive is curve away from canvas center.
 Negative is curve towards canvas center.
+* **Transition in**
+New sources are transitioning in using this transition on appearing.
+* **Transition out**
+Old sources are transitioning out using this transition on disappearing.
+* **Transition move**
+Matched sources are transitioning in using this transition.
+* **Match if source name contains the other source name** Match sources that contain the name of an other source.